aatifaqua/SynEdge_Tracker/README.md

 ## 🛠️ How to Use This Repository

 We use GitHub Issues strictly for actionable development tracking.
-To help keep this repository clean and professional:
+To help keep this repository clean & professional:

 1. **Search First:** Check the [Issues tab](../../issues) to ensure your bug or feature hasn't already been reported.
 2. **Use the Templates:** When creating a new issue, choose either the **Bug Report** or **Feature Request** template.